bigchaindb/org/ROADMAP.md

 #### Priority 3

-- Asset sharding: give more schema control to users.
+- Allow network admins and node admins to define their own MongoDB collections and indexes for better control over schemas.

 ### Priority 4

-- Asset sharding: Different MongoDB collections for different asset types.
 - System-level and user-level transactions.

 ### Other Goals for BigchainDB 2.1 and Beyond